SurajSSingh/Site/content/blog/better_sieve/part-0.md

 Given a range, I create a new range that skips over all multiples of 2 above 2 (first prime found).
 Then, using that new range, I create another range that skips over all remaining multiples of 3 (next prime found).
 After that, another range is created that skips over all remaining multiples of 5 with the [6,2,6,2,...] pattern.
-Keep doing this until it we are guaranteed to have a generator that yields only primes (up to some number).
+Keep doing this until we are guaranteed to have a generator that yields only primes (up to some number).

 In the next post, I document my attempt(s) to try and implement this as an actual generator, as well as describe the result.